Zn4rK/xp58/README.md

 ### Cups
 Go to [http://localhost:631/](http://localhost:631/) and follow the instructions for activating the WebGUI.

-After that you can follow the instructions the are on the original Linux Drivers.
+After that you can follow the Linux Driver instructions that are shipped with the device.
+[Or download them from here](http://www.xprinter.net/products_show.asp?lan=zh-en&skin=1&newsid=239753224).

 ## Notes
 I'm not great at C. I've just modified the script provided by [@klirichek](https://github.com/klirichek) and made it work on MacOSX.
 It probably won't work on Linux